 The first step in creating this salad is roasting the potatoes.
 I leave the skins on my sweet potatoes for added fiber and nutrients, but you can also peel them if you like them naked.

 Next, sauté the onions and pancetta until the onions are soft and pancetta starts to turn a nice golden brown.

-After pancetta mixture is done, set aside and wipe excess oil out of the pan.
-Turn the heat to medium-high and toast the walnuts, stirring constantly until fragrant.
+After the pancetta mixture is done, set aside and wipe excess oil out of the pan.
+Turn the heat to medium-high and toast the walnuts, constantly stirring until fragrant.

 Toss all ingredients together in a large salad bowl.
 Drizzle Newman's Own Balsamic dressing over top, toss to coat, serve and enjoy.

 This flavorful Roasted Sweet Potato Salad will have you craving your greens!

 Roasted Sweet Potato Salad

 - 2 medium sweet potatoes cut into small cubes